holli/referer_tracking/README.md

 - user_agent, ip, session_id
 - cookies_yaml - saves cookies if enabled in initializers with RefererTracking.save_cookies = true
                - handy for parsing information related to google analytics, e.g. number of visits
+- status - use by model.tracking_update_status('active') etc to add information
+- log - so you can add lines later
 ```